What is lean project management?

 - Overloaded stream.
 This is the case when the process goes beyond its capabilities.
 The specialists working with the process must be aware of its scope.
 Going beyond the scope of the process will also entail losses.

-The principle of “pulling” is characterized by an accurate idea of the required volumes of products, which allows leads to replenishment.
-The “pulling” system is also characterized by a small lot size and a low level of incomplete production and inventory indicators.
+The principle of “pulling” is characterized by an accurate idea of the required volumes of products, leading to replenishment.
+The “pulling” system is characterized by a small lot size and a low level of incomplete production and inventory indicators.
 The “pulling” system forms a management style that is characterized by the presence of alerts and signaling systems, as well as the presence of a developed communication system.

 The ultimate goal of any process is perfect efficiency.
 Lean project management sees the solution to this problem in creating an invisible and flawless production stream without losses.